 Taking a look at the numbers

-• According to the Youth Risk Behavior Survey, 16 percent of students at Bureau of Indian Affairs schools in 2001 reported having attempted suicide in the preceding 12 months
+• According to the Youth Risk Behavior Survey, 16% of students at Bureau of Indian Affairs schools in 2001 reported having attempted suicide in the preceding 12 months.

-• Native American children and adolescents have the highest rates of lifetime major depressive episodes and highest self-reported depression rates than any other ethnic/racial group
+• Native American children and adolescents have the highest rates of lifetime major depressive episodes and highest self-reported depression rates than any other ethnic/racial group.(4)

-• In 2014, approximately 9% of Native Americans ages 18 and older had co-occurring mental illness and substance use disorder in the past year—almost three times that of the general population
+• In 2014, around 9% of Native Americans ages 18+ had co-occurring mental illness and substance use disorder.(4)

 How can we break this cycle and provide better care to this community?